 Emily Carter, nineteen, stood in the grand foyer, her sneakers squeaking faintly on the oak floor.
 She adjusted her wire-rimmed glasses, pushing a stray strand of auburn hair behind her ear.
 A college freshman at the local community college, she was scraping by on scholarships and odd jobs, her bank account as thin as the threadbare sweater she wore.

-The babysitting gig for the Harpers was a godsend—fifty bucks for a few hours of watching their kids, Clara and Ben, while they attended a charity gala in Cleveland.
-Easy money, she’d thought, though the house’s grandeur made her feel small, like an intruder in a world that wasn’t hers.
+The babysitting job for the Harpers was a lucky break: fifty dollars for a few hours watching Clara and Ben while their parents went to a charity gala in Cleveland.
+It seemed like easy money, though the house’s size and style made her feel out of place, almost like she didn’t belong.

 Thomas Harper, a lawyer with a jawline sharp enough to cut glass, stood at the foot of the grand staircase, his tuxedo pristine but his eyes restless, darting to his watch every few seconds.